What do the majority of people do when they have a question or need to find a business?

 We used industry-relevant keywords to optimize this client’s website and was able to put them at the first spot of Google search results.

 The family of “H” tags are known for their ability to style text but they are also used to show search engines what is important on the page and create hierarchy through different types of SEO.

 Best practices for H1 tags include designating one main keyword per page and using that keyword as your H1 tag.
-There needs to be one and only one H1 tag per page on your website.

 Just like each page has an H1 tag they also get a title as well as a meta description.
 The title appears in Google like this:

 Your title should be between 10 and 70 characters.
 Not words.

 Keep it relatively concise, include the page’s focus keyword and use pipes |, or colons if you need to.

 The title for LYFE’s home page is “LYFE Marketing: Social Media Management Company”.